MaxiWeissenbacher/german_political_hatespeech_detection/README.md

 - "Trainer.ipynb": Implementation of Huggingface Trainer with Pytorch datasets (BERT, Electra, RoBERTa models)
 - "Hyperparameter_search.ipynb": Hyperparameter optimization for transformer models
 - "Ensembling.ipynb": Implementation of the Ensemble approach
+- "Ensembling_Germeval_Hasoc.ipynb": Implementation of the Ensemble approach and testing on the Germeval and Hasoc Test Dataset
 - "Prediction.ipynb": Applying model to all tweets and predict their label
 - "eval_metrics.ipynb": Notebook with functions for evaluation
 - "model_overview.ipynb": Notebook to compare the performance of the different models

+## Folder - Data Analysis:
+- Consists of all Notebooks used for the Data Analysis as well of all plots that have been created